 Energy

-The chief task of the Ministry of Petroleum and Energy is to develop a coordinated and coherent energy policy.
+The chief task of the Ministry of Energy is to develop a coordinated and coherent energy policy.
 It is an overriding goal to ensure high value creation through the efficient and environmentally-friendly management of the country’s energy resources.

 The History of Norwegian Hydropower in 5 Minutes